Updated: Aug 5

-Data Virtualization is a huge asset to help mitigate those disadvantages, for both situations where the Data Lake is a reality or if it does not exist.
+Data Virtualisation is a huge asset to help mitigate those disadvantages, for both situations where the Data Lake is a reality or if it does not exist.

-On the other hand, in organizations where the investment in a Data Lake has not been done, the Data Virtualization allows us to create a Logical Data Lake, integrating the raw data into a single virtual repository, creating a centralized catalogue of the several data sources without having a physical repository and all the processes that copy data from the sources to the Data Lake, reducing the time and the costs.
+On the other hand, in organisations where the investment in a Data Lake has not been done, the Data Virtualisation allows us to create a Logical Data Lake, integrating the raw data into a single virtual repository, creating a centralised catalogue of the several data sources without having a physical repository and all the processes that copy data from the sources to the Data Lake, reducing the time and the costs.
 This solution has the advantage of having always the precise information in real-time since we are accessing the most recent version of the data directly in the source.

 by Carlos Calvão